oxullo/jlcpcb-eagle/README.md

 Top and/or bottom assembly can be chosen directly during the ordering process, JLCPCB will use the CPL file to determine which side the designator has been placed on.

+In case a part should not be exported into the BOM/CPL, add an attribute called "DNP" (the value is not relevant and can be an annotation for the reason for the exclusion).
+The POPULATE flag is also taken into consideration for filtering out parts that shouldn't be part of a specific variant.